Johnny Owen (Nebraska politician): Life

 Johnny Owen was born February 11, 1907, in Newport, Arkansas to Wilson N Owen and Fanie McCraty.
 Wilson worked as a Butcher at Swift and Company in Omaha and had two other children, Joseph and Lyria (Rogers).
 The family moved to Omaha in 1918.
 Johnny Owen went to Omaha South High School and was a four sport letter winner, Nebraska's only athlete to do so at the time (letters in track, football, basketball, and baseball).
-After graduating in 1927, Owen wished to go to the University of Nebraska-Lincoln but was denied on account of his skin color.
+After graduating in 1927, Owen wished to go to the University of Nebraska but was denied on account of his skin color.
 Owen married Thelma M King, daughter of James H King and Florence Blaine on January 19, 1928.
 After high school Owen played amateur baseball in Omaha, playing for the Union Pacific Gold Coast team, the Culture Center Red Sox with his brother Joe, and the Daves Nine.
 Johnny's father, Wilson, died October 30, 1937.

 Owen left Omaha in 1963 and later in life, Owen contracted cancer.
 Given three months to live in 1975, he believed the chemical Amygdalin marketed as the drug laetrile was responsible for extending his life.
 The drug was illegal in the United States, and so he moved to Los Angeles for the proximity to smuggled supplies from Mexico.
 Owens died on March 2, 1978, in Inglewood, California.